 The Kenai Municipal Airport is the primary commercial service airport on the Kenai Peninsula and is owned and operated by the City of Kenai.
 It has a grooved 7,855 ft. x 150-ft.
 CAT III runway, a 4,600-ft. x 150-ft. water runway, and a 2,000-ft. x 60-ft. gravel runway.
 Itinerant aircraft parking is provided at the southern end of the apron.
 The apron north of the terminal is designated for helicopter, medivacs, and a fueling operation.
 The gravel runway is located in the northeast corner of the Airport and has access to the primary taxiways and apron by a taxiway along the east side.
-A gravel tie down area and vehicle parking area parallels the gravel runway along the through a secure gate at the north end of Willow Street.
+A gravel tie down area and vehicle parking area parallels the gravel runway along the east side.
+The gravel tie down area has 17 tie downs and parking areas are accessible by road through a secure gate at the north end of Willow Street.